 Michael Loeb is a serial entrepreneur and venture investor.
 After an 8-year corporate tour at Time Inc., Michael’s first entrepreneurial endeavor was Synapse Group which revolutionized the marketing and sustaining of magazine and newspaper subscriptions worldwide by leveraging its patented continuous service business model.
 Synapse was sold to TWX in 2006.
 Incubated inside of Synapse was Priceline, which was founded by Synapse’s co-founder, Jay Walker, and co-funded by Michael.
 In 2007 Michael founded Loeb Enterprises (LE) with partner Rich Vogel.
 LE, and its lab Loeb.nyc, has been described as a ‘company factory’ – our ideas, our capital, our talent - developing both home-grown and early-stage external businesses.
 Today Loeb.nyc is building 20 companies.

-Tara is a General Manager in Microsoft’s Business AI division focused on ambient computing.
-She rejoins Microsoft after a fun ride as CPO of a startup in enterprise AI, Maana, from seed to just before the close of series C. Prior to that she worked at Microsoft cumulatively for 15 years in Windows, and Bing.
+Tara Prakriya is the Co-Head of the Azure IoT Mobility division focused on the Microsoft Connected Vehicle Platform and Azure Maps.
+Along with a very deliberate ecosystem including the world’s leading mobility and transportation companies such as Volkswagen AG, Renault-Nissan-Mitsubishi Alliance, TomTom, Moovit and others, Azure is working to reshape the automotive industry taking advantage of the simultaneous landscape shifts of connected vehicles, artificial intelligence, shared ownership, user mobility and electric vehicles business models.
+She rejoins Microsoft after a fun ride as CPO of a startup in enterprise AI, Maana, from seed to just before the close of series C. Prior to that she worked at Microsoft cumulatively for 15 years in Windows and Bing.
 She also had roles at Merck and Scantron.
-In these roles she has tackled machine learning, enterprise AI, big data analytics, content management, handwriting recognition, ink / touch and new hardware, educational LMS systems, and online advertising.
+In her various roles she has tackled machine learning, enterprise AI, big data analytics, content management, handwriting recognition, ink / touch and new hardware, educational LMS systems and online advertising.
 She’s an AI pragmatist and believes the most important part of any solution is identifying and decomposing the right question.